Committee

 Explanation of the Bill

 There are currently very few requirements for obtaining a driver’s license in Mississippi.
 First-time driver’s license applicants must pass a written knowledge exam and an eye exam to obtain their learner’s permit, which can then be immediately upgraded to a driver’s license without the applicant having to pass a road test (road tests have not been required since 2020).
-A few additional requirements exist for applicants under 18, including certification of school attendance (though this requirement is waived for applicants under 18 who are married—a waiver that SB 2695 would repeal), but these requirements do not include a road test or completion of a driver education program.
+A few additional requirements exist for applicants under 18, including certification of school attendance (though this requirement is waived for applicants under 18 who are married—a waiver that SB 2695 would repeal).

 DateDetails